ItsDoctorLeaf/reduxbot/README.md

 ## USING THE COMMANDS
 So you want to use all the cool commands?
 This area below is a quick description of each command, what it does, and how to use it.

-### /server-setup
-This is required before performing any major commands, and skips alot of the boring JSON editing that you will not want to do!
-[announcements-channel] = The channel where alerts and notifications go to [admin-role] = The role needed for people to create, edit, remove and add alerts, allies and enemies from the list [minor-alert-role] = The role thats pinged when a minor alert is triggered [major-alert-role] = The role thats pinged when a major alert is triggered [extreme-alert-role] = The role thats pinged when a extreme alert is triggered

 ### /create-ally
 This command adds an ally to the list, so that when you do the /allies command, the information appears.
 Great for new members of your team to check what they do